Viticulture and wine-making

 • Sauvignon, 1 ha

-Since the conversion of our meadows into vines, the soil has been treated solely according to organic farming rules, including mechanical weeding and hand-harvesting.
+Since the conversion of our meadows into vines, the soil has been treated solely according to organic farming rules.

 Biodiversity helps nature protect our vines from disease, for example by allowing grass to grow between the rows.